MacsDickinson/blog/Snow/_posts/2013-11-16-EventStore-with-examples-in-nancy.md

 title: When Nancy met Event Store
 ---

-There's a new kid on the document database block and it's name is [Event Store][0].
-Event store is an open source document database with a difference; it supports the concept of event sourcing.
+There's a new kid on the database front and it's name is [Event Store][0].
+Event store is an open source, functional database that supports the concept of event sourcing.

 In this post I am going to take a look at hooking Event Store into a simple Nancy web project using the Event Store .Net API.